Finding and arranging

 1For students following the double Astronomy and Physics bachelor's programmes, the project must also be approved by the Physics Bachelor Research Project coordinator.
 Students with a primary supervisor from Physics should have their project approved by the Astronomy Bachelor Research Project coordinator.

-For practical matters and formal recording of your participation in the Bachelor Research Project, enrollment in the uSis and Blackboard systems is essential.
+For practical matters and formal recording of your participation in the Bachelor Research Project, enrollment in the uSis and Brightspace systems is essential.

 - Enroll for the Bachelor Research Project in uSis.
 Please note that the research, thesis and presentation are separate study activities.
 Make sure you enter the correct study activity number(s) for your project.
 For double bachelor's programmes, different study activity numbers are used.
 Click here for more information.

-- Enroll for the Bachelor Research Project in Blackboard.
-The Bachelor Research Project coordinator will provide the name of the Blackboard course in the BRP preparation meeting.
-For double bachelor's programmes, different Blackboard courses are used.
+- Enroll for the Bachelor Research Project in Brightspace.
+The Bachelor Research Project coordinator will provide the name of the Brightspace course in the BRP preparation meeting.
+For double bachelor's programmes, different Brightspace courses are used.

 The Bachelor Research Project formally starts with a kick off meeting, in which the BRP coordinator will take you through all practical details of the Bachelor Research Project.

 The Bachelor Research Project Kick Off meeting is directly followed by a week of training in research skills, including for example project management, CV writing, science communication and a library workshop.